 A student may request permission to substitute another course for a course in the student's program of study.
 The course must be at least equal in semester credit hours and similar in content to be eligible for substitution.
 The student's faculty advisor must state in writing the rationale for the substitution.
-Approval for the substitution must be obtained from both the advisor and the respective academic dean.
+Approval for the substitution must be obtained from both the the respective academic dean and Vice President of Instruction.